 I have two favorite places: my living room and Colonial Williamsburg.
-One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend I travelled a couple of hours south to see Virginia’s second capital in all its Christmas splendor.
+One of them looks a lot better at Christmastime (well, okay, all the time), so last weekend my companion and I travelled a couple of hours south to see Virginia’s second capital in all its Christmas splendor.

 Naturally, the so-called Williamsburg style, which incorporates real fruit in Christmas displays, is popular.

 A wreath on the courthouse incorporates pomegranates and holly berries.

 Artichokes make this a fairly expensive window treatment.

 No, I wasn’t back in Hawaii; pineapple was imported from the West Indies during the colonial period.